 Set your play limit and stick to it.

 View gambling as entertainment only.
-Gambling should not be viewed as an income generator.
+Gambling should never be viewed as an income generator.

 Regret over the amount of money or time spent on gambling.